jasonqiu98/springboot-react-demo/README.md

 If there is no error, search `http://localhost:3000` in your browser, and you can access our Client List.
 If there is any error, consider solving the dependency issues.

+I have provided two default username and password combinations.

+- An admin account
+    - username: `admin`, password: `helloworld`
+- A user account
+    - username: `jasonqiu`, password: `helloworld`
+- Any further registered account will be a guest account.

 Enjoy!